henzk/django-productline/docs/fdocs.rst

 ``django-productline`` should be used as a base feature.

-It provides the basis to create feature oriented django product lines:
+It provides the basis to create feature-oriented django product lines:

 - it defines the product generation process
 - it provides hooks for other features to refine to add/adapt the functionality